Nickchapman3773/Uranium-Fever/docs/setupinstructions.md

 :::

 - Press the `Windows` button.
-- Search for `Env` and click `Edit the system environmental variables`.
+- Search for `Env`, then select `Edit the system environmental variables`.
 - In the dialog box, click `Environmental Variables`.
 - Under `User variables for USER NAME`, click `New`.
 - Enter `DXVK_STATE_CACHE` in the `Variable name` field.